THE MONOLITHIC CHURCH

 Carved in the 12th century, painted in the 14th, devastated in the 16th, battered in the 18th during the Revolution and restored in the 20th !
 Today, it is still consecrated and hosts regular religious ceremonies, sometimes concerts, but also induction ceremonies of the Brotherhood of wines of Saint-Emilion - The Jurade.
 Mainly it is an unavoidable place to visit for an unforgettable, daily guided tour.

-To find out the church, follow a guided tour offered by the Tourist Office:
+> The only way to discover the church, is to follow a guided tour offered by the Tourist Office.
+Information and tickets here.

 The bell tower of the monolithic church, built between the 12th and the 15th century and reinforced at its base a century later, is the peak of Saint-Emilion.
 His appearance, both solid and slender, reflects the different construction periods where we might pass from Romanesque to Gothic, from a simple bell to a symbol of religious power !